gchq/stroom-docs/HOWTOs/StroomHowTos.md

 ## Event Post Processing

-The [Event Forwarding](EventPostProcessing/EventForwardingHowTo.md "Event Forwarding") HOWTO demonstrates how to extract xertain events from the Stroom event store and export the events in XML to a file system.
+The [Event Forwarding](EventPostProcessing/EventForwardingHowTo.md "Event Forwarding") HOWTO demonstrates how to extract certain events from the Stroom event store and export the events in XML to a file system.

 ## Administration